 ● 100% recycled aluminum enclosure

-● Four Thunderbolt 3 ports, two USB-A ports, and HDMI
+● Two Thunderbolt 3 ports, two USB-A ports, and HDMI

 Mac mini features

-This headless Mac serves as an alternative to the all-in-one iMac and iMac Pro.
-It's always been a bare-bones unit, and this new model still only comes with the computer itself plus a color-coordinated black power cord.
-The keyboard, mouse, and monitor will all need to be obtained separately.
+This headless Mac serves as a low-priced alternative to the all-in-one iMac and iMac Pro.
+It's always been a bare-bones unit, and the M1 model continues the tradition of "bring your own keyboard, mouse, and monitor."

 Ports and connections